microsoft/pxt-arcade/docs/courses/csintro/logic/while.md

 In English, the difference between "until" *some condition* and "while" *some condition* is simply that they are opposites.

-Example: "We want to run this code until the player guesses it correctly" is the same as saying "We want to run this code while the player guesses it incorrectly".
+Example: "We want to run this code until the player guesses it correctly" is the same as saying "we want to run this code while the player guesses it incorrectly".

 ### ~